logsdail/carmm/README.md

 **examples** - example usage, for quality assurance tests and user guidance

+**examples/notebooks** - some tutorials written in Jupyter notebooks

 Insert the carmm subdirectory into your systems PYTHONPATH variable (e.g. ~/.bashrc) and it should automatically pick up the functions in the child folders.

 *Example: export PYTHONPATH=/path/to/this/folder:$PYTHONPATH*